The Derived Auslander-Iyama Correspondence: Higher structures and -angulations

+hence it must be equal to $-\id[P_3]$. \Cref{prop:MasseyProduct_Ainfty_m} then implies that, for any minimal $A_\infty$-model of the canonical DG enhancement of $\DerCat[c]{B}$, applying the operation $m_4$ to the morphisms in the above $4$-angle yields $-\id[P_3]$, in particular $m_4$ is non-trivial\footnote{This can also be verified directly using explicit formula for computing minimal models available for example in~\cite{Mar06}.}

 \begin{remark} The above example shows that \cite[Thm.~D]{Her16} cannot hold as stated.
 Indeed, \cite[Thm.~D]{Her16} claims that the compact derived category of an acyclic quiver has a minimal $A_\infty$-model with only one non-zero higher operation, namely $m_3$; the previous example shows that there are higher non-vanishing operations in general.
 Notice also that~\cite{Her16} would contradict our~\Cref{coro:pre-d+2-ang=unit}, as the latter implies that the Hochschild class of $m_4$ in the above example must be non-zero.
-The error in the proof of \cite[Thm.~D]{Her16} occurs in the proof of Prop.~3.8.1 therein, where it is claimed that the higher operations $m_n$, $n>3$, vanish for the minimal $A_\infty$-models of bounded derived categories of hereditary abelian categories with enough projectives.
-There, the author argues that the higher composite of a sequence of $n$ morphisms in the graded cohomology category always represents a morphism in the $(n-2)$-nd extension space between two complexes that lie in the heart of the derived category, and these spaces indeed vanish for $n>3$ due to the hereditary assumption.
-However, as the example above shows, the sequence
+The error in the proof of \cite[Thm.~D]{Her16} occurs in the proof of Prop.~3.8.1 therein, where it is claimed that the higher operations $m_n$, $n>3$, vanish for the minimal $A_\infty$-models of bounded derived categories of hereditary abelian categories with enough projectives. \end{remark}

-has total degree $2$ and its higher composite yields a non-zero morphism $P_3\to P_3$ of degree $0$ (notice that $m_4$ is a morphism of degree $-2$). \end{remark}